kayvour/PaintMyPoem/README.md

 ## 📝 What It Does
 - Analyzes the **mood and tone** of the poem using NLP and sentiment analysis
 - Extracts **keywords** and emotional themes
-- **🎨 NEW: Choose from 5 artistic styles** - Vibrant, Minimalist, Ethereal, Bold, or Organic
+- **NEW: Choose from 5 artistic styles** - Vibrant, Minimalist, Ethereal, Bold, or Organic
 - Generates visual elements and color palettes to match the poem and selected style
 - Uses Unsplash API to add backgrounds (optional)
 - Creates abstract artwork using `pygame`, saves it as a `.png` image